fluz/udacity/design_of_computer_programs_cs212/readme.md

 ### Generator Expressions

-The generator expression have the similar ideia from list comprehension.
+The generator expression have the similar idea from list comprehension.
 They have two differences.

 First of all the generator expressions uses paretheses instead of